 Churt has a thriving community spirit and the school gets involved in many village activities.
-We are proud of our link with the community and the villagers particularly enjoy the country dancing display put on by our Yr 2 pupils every year for the village fete.
+We are proud of our link with the community who particularly enjoy the country dancing display put on by our Yr 2 pupils every year for the village fete.

-As a church school we have very close links with St John’s Parish Church.
-Rev Derek Holbird comes into school to take assemblies on a regular basis, working closely with Marion Stevens to ensure that Church and school have a meaningful and happy relationship.
-Our special times of celebratory worship (eg Harvest, Christingle, Easter and the Yr 2 Leavers' Service) are held at St John’s Church with parents and the whole school community.
-The children also visit the church as part of the RE, geography and history curriculum.
+As a church school we have very close links with St. John’s Parish Church.
+Rev Debbie Smith comes into school to take assemblies on a regular basis, working closely with Marion Stevens to ensure that Church and school have a meaningful and happy relationship.
+Our special times of celebratory worship (e.g. Harvest, Christingle, Easter and the Yr 2 Leavers' Service) are held at St. John’s Church with parents and the whole school community.
+The children also visit the church as part of the RE, Geography and History curriculum.